renatomarinho/laravel-page-speed/README.md

 ## Introduction

-Laravel Tachyon is a powerful package designed to optimize the performance of your Laravel applications by minifying HTML output on demand.
+`Laravel Tachyon` is a powerful package designed to optimize the performance of your Laravel applications by minifying HTML output on demand.
 With over 35% optimization, it helps improve page load speed and overall user experience.

+**Laravel Tachyon** supports the following:

+- **Laravel Livewire**: Laravel Tachyon seamlessly integrates with Laravel Livewire, allowing you to optimize the HTML output of your Livewire components.

+- **Alpine JS**: Laravel Tachyon is compatible with Alpine JS, ensuring that the optimization process does not interfere with the functionality of your Alpine JS components.

+Additionally, **Laravel Tachyon** ensures that the optimization process does not break the following HTML elements:

+- `<pre>`: The content within `<pre>` tags, which is typically used for displaying preformatted text, is preserved and not modified during the optimization process.

+- `<textarea>`: The content within `<textarea>` tags, which is used for input fields that allow multiple lines of text, is also preserved and not modified.

+- `<script>`: The content within `<script>` tags, which is used for JavaScript code, is not modified by Laravel Tachyon.
+This ensures that your JavaScript code remains intact and functions as expected.

 ## Getting Started